-When Coke recently announced they were moving responsibility for product publicity from traditional PR announcements to a dedicated online newsroom as part of a revamped web site, it got my attention.
+When Coke announced they were moving responsibility for product publicity from traditionally dry PR announcements retrieved via a chaotic series of dropdown menus to a dedicated online newsroom as part of a revamped web site, it got my attention.

-Ashley Brown leads digital communications for Coke, and he staked out the brand’s new direction at a December, 2013 PRragan.com conference segment titled, “Brand Journalism At Coca-Cola: Content, Data And Cutting Through Noise.”
+Ashley Brown, transformative former head of corporate communications for Coke, staked out the brand’s then radical new direction at a December, 2013 PRragan.com conference segment titled, “Brand Journalism At Coca-Cola: Content, Data And Cutting Through Noise.”

-His message, “What I want to do is kill the press release,” isn’t difficult to decipher.
-“We can't talk about what Coke wants to talk about,” Brown told his audience.
+His message, “What I want to do is kill the press release,” wasn’t difficult to decipher.
+“We can't talk about what Coke wants to talk about,” Brown told the audience.
 “We have to talk about what people want to talk about."

-Much of what he referenced involved the critical role of video, vblogging, and native content used to define Coke’s brand, including the many international editions of Coca-Cola Journey, their digital pub launched late in 2012 and which in 2013 published over 1,200 articles that attracted over 13-million readers.
+Much of what he referenced involved the critical and evolving visual role of video, vblogging, and native content used to define Coke’s brand, including the many international editions of Coca-Cola Journey, a digital pub that launched late in 2012 and which in 2013 published over 1,200 articles attracting over 13-million readers.

 The word’s pretty much out about the need to engage socially.
 What’s also becoming clear is the need for a solution to keep your professional public up to date on what you’re doing.